makma/fingerprintjs.com/content/index/payment-fraud.md

     imageTitle: FingerprintJS Pro dashboard
     ctaText: Read our documentation
     ctaUrl: https://dev.fingerprintjs.com/docs/introduction
-  - markdown__Content: "FingerprintJS' API and webhooks are designed to easily integrate with your existing website architecture and payment processing platform.
+  - content: "FingerprintJS' API and webhooks are designed to easily integrate with your existing website architecture and payment processing platform.
 Whether you have a Shopify store or a custom build, incorporate our highly accurate fingerprinting service wherever it is needed.   "